Skvm/Pensela/README.md

 ---
 # Quick Note - PLEASE READ
 Hi!
 This project is a fork of the original Pensela repo (obviously) - I'll be uploading bugfixes and features here :)
+Changelog since the original project can be found below.

 # Pensela: The Swiss Army Knife of Screen Annotation Tools